oinume/tomahawk/docs/en/tomahawk.rst

 hosts file
 ^^^^^^^^^^
--h option enables you to specify hosts, another option ‘-f’, which is specifying hosts files. hosts file is listing host names like this ::
+-h option enables you to specify hosts, another option '-f', which is specifying hosts files. hosts file is listing host names like this ::

   host1